ECE 261: Infant/Toddler Care: Methods and Techniques

 Observation

-The observation for ECE 261 needs to be set up in a Birth to Three setting.
-Take care to choose a program of high quality; preferably NAEYC accredited.
+Students in this course will be required to complete an observation in an early childhood setting serving children birth to three years old.
+The observation should be completed at a program of high quality; preferably NAEYC accredited.
 This may be your place of employment or another site you have access to.
 Instructor can assist in finding an accredited program if needed.

 Required Textbooks